ED meds prescribed online, delivered discreetly to your door

 Stress, tiredness and anxiety can all be possible causes of ED but reducing your stress or take time out is much easier said than done.
 You could try giving yourself some ‘me’ time.
 Whether it is a cup of tea in a quiet room to collect your thoughts, a walk on your lunch break, relaxing past times such as yoga or simply sharing your worries with your friends and family, finding a way to lower your stress levels could improve your ED symptoms.

-We understand the last thing you want is for your neighbours to know what is arriving at your door, which is why all our medicines are sent free of charge in discreet packaging, via DPD or Royal Mail.
-If we prescribe your medication before 1pm, your order will be shipped the same day.
+We understand the last thing you want is for your neighbours to know what is arriving at your door, which is why all our medicines are sent in discreet packaging, via DPD or Royal Mail.
+If we prescribe your medication before 2pm, your order will be shipped the same day.
 We provide you with a tracking number so you can track your parcel right to your door.

 Two and a half million men around the UK may have some sort of sexual dysfunction at any one time7